 TGbe editor: Please revise the last paragraph in 35.8.4.2 as follows, and if option 2 is selected, insert a new paragraph as shown:

-Non-AP EHT STAs may behave as if overlapping quiet intervals do not exist.
+Non-AP EHT STAs (#10914)with dot11RestrictedTWTOptionImplemented set to false may behave as if overlapping quiet intervals do not exist.

+(#10732,10859,10934)NOTE – If a non-AP EHT STA chooses to ignore a set of overlapping quiet intervals, the STA needs to obtain R-TWT SPs information as specified in 35.8.3 (R-TWT SPs announcement).

 If option 3 is selected: